 That was three months ago, and let me tell you we’re both much happier in the mornings now that these are part of our meal rotation!

 It takes less than an hour to make a batch on the weekend that lasts all month, and in the morning it takes him under 3 minutes to heat them up on his own.

-Every time I make this meal-prep hot breakfast bowls recipe I think about how much I’m saving.
+Every time I make this meal-prep hot breakfast bowls recipe I think about how much money I’m saving.
 Here’s the breakdown:

 • 1/2 lb. bacon: $1.85